Lifetime assessment of wind turbine towers and foundations

 Strength analysis of welded structures may safeguard you against breakdowns and failure.
 We use current standards and...

-Using a certified paint inspector, you ensure that the corrosion protecting coating on your steel structure is well...
+If you use a FROSIO-certified (NS 476) coating inspector, you ensure that the coating on your steel structure is well...